Compare any two graphics cards:

 Intro

-Compare that to the Radeon R7 M260, which comes with a core clock speed of 715 MHz and a DDR3 memory frequency of 1000 MHz.
-It also makes use of a 64-bit memory bus, and makes use of a 28 nm design.
+Compare all of that to the Radeon R7 M260, which features a clock speed of 715 MHz and a DDR3 memory speed of 1000 MHz.
+It also features a 64-bit bus, and makes use of a 28 nm design.
 It is made up of 384 SPUs, 24 Texture Address Units, and 8 Raster Operation Units.

 Display Graphs